August 1st - Sonoma Valley, California

 Kansas.
 They have a huge feeding area with cows and goats and chickens

 and birds and all sorts of sheep.
-Frank didn't like feeding the cow since his
+Frank didn't like feeding the cows since

 play with a Tiger, someday it will happen.
 Luckily almost all of the other